 To date, we have funded our corporate overhead and other public company costs and expenses primarily from (i) the sale of debt and equity securities, (ii) monthly payments we receive from our GCE Mexico I, LLC joint venture, and (iii) fees we receive for providing Jatropha related advisory services to third parties.
-During the period ended June 30, 2013, we received overhead reimbursements of \$115,634 from GCE Mexico I, LLC.
+During the period ended September 30, 2013, we received overhead reimbursements of \$174,914 from GCE Mexico I, LLC.
 We anticipate that our overhead reimbursements for the balance of the current fiscal year will continue at no less than the foregoing rate.
-In addition, we anticipate that that we will continue to receive advisory service fees in the near term, although the amount of such fees will depend on our ability to enter into new service agreements.
-The amount of cash on hand and the anticipated cash receipts from GCE Mexico and the advisory service clients will not be sufficient to fund our working capital needs in the near term or for the next twelve months.
-Furthermore, we do not have sufficient financial resources to fund our business plan (which includes the purchase of additional biofuel farms and other capital outlays).
-Accordingly, unless we enter into additional advisory service agreements or otherwise receive cash proceeds, we will have to obtain additional funding in the near future from the sale of our securities or the sale of assets held for sale to fund our cash needs.
+In November, we signed a contract for new advisory services totaling \$104,600 which will assist in the funding of our working capital in the near term.
+We anticipate that that we will continue to receive advisory service fees in the near term, although the amount of such fees will depend on our ability to enter into new service agreements.
+The amount of cash on hand and the anticipated cash receipts from GCE Mexico and the advisory service clients will not be sufficient to fund our working capital needs for the next twelve months.
+Furthermore, we do not have sufficient financial resources to fund our business plan (which includes the expansion of our Camelina operations in the U.S., the purchase of additional biofuel farms and other capital outlays).
+Accordingly, unless we enter into additional advisory service agreements or otherwise receive cash proceeds, we will have to obtain additional funding in the near future from the sale of our securities to fund our cash needs.
 No assurance can be given that we will be able to raise additional capital or that such additional capital will be on terms favorable to the company and its shareholders.

-Our business plan contemplates that we will (i) continue to develop our Jatropha business and operations (including possibly developing and cultivating our third Jatropha farm in Mexico), and (ii) diversify our biofuel energy crop revenues from new revenues generated by our new Camelina operations.
+Our business plan contemplates that we will (i) continue to develop our Jatropha business and operations (including possibly developing and cultivating our third Jatropha farm in Mexico), and (ii) diversify our biofuel energy crop revenues from new revenues generated by our new Camelina operations, as follows:

 Jatropha Operations.
-To date, revenues from our Jatropha farms located in Mexico have not been significant and have not met our expectations for various reasons, including weather conditions and cultivation techniques.
-We are currently addressing these issues and we anticipate that revenues from the Jatropha farms we currently own through our GCE Mexico I, LLC joint venture in Mexico will increase in 2013 and become significant thereafter.
+To date, revenues from our Jatropha farms located in Mexico have not been significant and have not met our expectations for various reasons, including weather and soil conditions and cultivation techniques.
+We are currently addressing these issues and we anticipate that revenues from the Jatropha farms we currently own through our GCE Mexico I, LLC joint venture in Mexico will increase during the next anticipated harvest commencing at the end of 2013 and become more significant thereafter.
 The operational expenses of the Jatropha farms in Mexico are substantial and exceed the amount of revenues that the farms are expected to generate from operations this year.
 Our Partner in GCE Mexico has approved the 2013 operating budget and has committed to funding the cash requirements for the 2013 operating expenses of GCE Mexico.
 Based on these assurances, we anticipate that we will have sufficient funds to operate our Mexico farms in 2013.
-No assurance can, however, be given that the costs of operating the Mexico farms will not exceed our budget or that our GCE Mexico investor will, in fact, fund the budgeted amounts.
+In addition, we anticipate that the Mexico government will, in the near future, issue a permit to our Mexico.
+No assurance can, however, be given that the costs of operating the Mexico farms will not exceed our budget, that we will be able make charcoal sales, or that our GCE Mexico investor will, in fact, fund the budgeted amounts.